Senppoa/aipes/doc/tutorials.md

 ## Step 3: Running NEB calculation

 Finally we come to the 3rd step.
-Go to the '3-neb' directory and link the necessary files:
+Go to the '3-neb' directory and link/copy the necessary files:

     ln -s ../1-opt/initial.traj .
     ln -s ../1-opt/final.traj .
-    ln -s ../2-data/static.traj train.traj
+    cp ../2-data/static.traj train.traj

 Note that 'staric.traj' should be renamed to 'train.traj'.